brackendev/ELIZA-Smalltalk/ELIZA-GUI.package/ELIZAGUI.class/README.md

-I am ELIZAGUI, an object to interact with ELIZA.
+I am ELIZAGUI, an object to interact graphically with ELIZA.

 Example invocation:

-	ELIZAGUI start.
+	ELIZAGUI open.